varvet/godmin/README.md

 That is, everyone can list and view articles, only editors can create them, and only unpublished articles can be updated and destroyed.

 ### Handle unauthorized access

-When a user is not authorized to access a resource, a `NotAuthorizedError` is raised.
+When a user is not authorized to access a resource, a `Pundit::NotAuthorizedError` is raised.
 By default this error is rescued by Godmin and turned into a status code `403 Forbidden` response.
 If you want to change this behaviour you can rescue the error yourself in the appropriate `ApplicationController`:

 ```ruby
 class ApplicationController < ActionController::Base